uzee19/interview_track/Readme.md

    * [Multer](https://www.npmjs.com/package/multer)
 ## Usage

-Inorder to run the website locally on your computer , follow the steps given below:
+In order to run the website locally on your computer , follow the steps given below:

 * Clone this github repo.
 * Open the terminal and change the directory to the downloaded folder then run the command